Comprehensive care in our labor and delivery unit

 To register for pregnancy and childbirth classes, please call us at (706) 651-2229.

 Ready & Able (26 to 35 weeks)

-This five-class Lamaze series should start mid-pregnancy to ensure families can complete all classes.
+This two-week childbirth series provides evidence-based information to help prepare our families for the birth experience they want, whether that is a medicated birth, natural birth or possible cesarean section.
 A Lamaze Certified Childbirth Educator (LCCE) provides evidence-based information to help prepare our families for the birth experience they want, whether that is a medicated birth, natural birth or a possible cesarean section.
 Topics discussed include:

 - Comfort techniques used in labor